dnperfors/CodeStyleAnalyzer/README.md

 # CodeStyleAnalyzer
 CodeStyleAnalyzer is a Roslyn analyzer and code fixer to check for coding style violations.
 The coding styles are [documented here][corefx-coding-style].

+Large part of the code is based on the [.NET CodeFormatter tool][codeformatter]

+# Maintainance status
-> Since the creation of this project, Visual Studio got support more advance [.editorconfig][editorconfig] support, which allows naming guidelines to be enforced on project level.
+Since the creation of this project, Visual Studio got support more advance [.editorconfig][editorconfig] support, which allows naming guidelines to be enforced on project level.
 You will need Visual Studio 2017 for this functionality.

-Large part of the code is based on the [.NET CodeFormatter tool][codeformatter]
+Because of this I didn't work on this project anymore and didn't use it myself and no issues were reported.
+The latest NuGet package will be available and if necesary, I am open for PR's to fix issues.

 # Usage